paralab/Saena/README.md

 Saena is the name of falcon, the fastest animal, in Avesta (an old Persian book), and this library is supposed to be the falcon in multigrid solvers.

 ### Dependencies
+There are some dependencies which are installed automatically by running the `install.sh` file.
+Some of those dependencies are `ZFP` and `SuperLU`, which depends on `ParMETIS`.
+The other ones that may need to be installed before compiling Saena are the following.

 #### Boost:
 For `Linux` this may help: